 Photo Credit: Esther Vargas, Creative Commons via Flickr.com

 Congratulations!
-Your fabulous public relations strategy, precision targeting and customized pitching have been rewarded with a journalist requesting a client interview.
+Your fabulous public relations strategy, precision targeting and customized media pitching have been rewarded with an interview request.

 Once a journalist, producer, or blogger says, “yes” to interviewing your experts, your service to them must be superb.
 Your service is the cornerstone of your brand and reputation.
 It dictates whether you’ll develop a lasting relationship with that journalist.
 Make it stellar and reporters will keep coming back for new sources, knowing with confidence that you will deliver exactly what they need and on deadline.
 Make it difficult and reporters will ignore your pitches, or say “I’ll a pass,” when you send story ideas.